 - Gynecologic Infections, including endometritis, pelvic cellulitis, and other infections of the female genital tract caused by Escherichia coli.

 - Intra-abdominal Infections, including peritonitis caused by Escherichia coli, Klebsiella spp., and Staphylococcus aureus (methicillin-susceptible strains) and polymicrobial infections caused by aerobic and anaerobic organisms and Bacteroides spp. (many strains of Bacteroides fragilis are resistant).

 - Central Nervous System Infections, including meningitis, caused by Haemophilus influenzae and Neisseria meningitidis.
 Ceftazidime has also been used successfully in a limited number of cases of meningitis due to Pseudomonas aeruginosa and Streptococcus pneumoniae.

 Tazicef (ceftazidime for injection, USP) may be used alone in cases of confirmed or suspected sepsis.
-Ceftazidime has been used successfully in clinical trials as empiric therapy in cases where various concomitant therapies with other antibiotics have been used.
+Ceftazidime has been used successfully in clinical trials as empiric therapy in cases where various concomitant therapies with other antibacterial drugs have been used.

-Tazicef may also be used concomitantly with other antibiotics, such as aminoglycosides, vancomycin and clindamycin; in severe and life-threatening infections, and in the immuno-compromised patient.
-When such concomitant treatment is appropriate, prescribing information in the labeling for the other antibiotics should be followed.
+Tazicef may also be used concomitantly with other antibacterial drugs, such as aminoglycosides, vancomycin, and clindamycin; in severe and life-threatening infections; and in the immunocompromised patient.
+When such concomitant treatment is appropriate, prescribing information in the labeling for the other antibacterial drugs should be followed.
 The dose depends on the severity of the infection and the patient's condition.